Creatively connecting curriculum, pedagogy and assessment to foster active student participation and learning.

 Your pathway to the Graduate Certificate in University Teaching Practice

-Participants who meet the eligibility criteria and have successfully completed Coordinating@UQ will be invited to apply for enrolment in the Graduate Certificate in University Teaching Practice.
+Participants who meet the eligibility criteria and have successfully complete Coordinating@UQ will be invited to apply for admission to the Graduate Certificate in University Teaching Practice.

 You will receive credit for Teaching Foundations (EDHE6001), the first course in the Graduate Certificate, and be on your way to earning the full qualification.